wa0nder/Count2Many/README.md

 <img src="counterUI.png" alt="counterUI" width="300"/>

 ## Project why?
-This is just a fun little project to brush up my Redux skills and hits all the main points:
+This is just a fun little project to brush up my Redux skills (also an excuse to try out PHP and SQL) and hits all the main points:

 - actions
 - action creators